Understanding the Lender-Realtor Relationship

 7. Diverse Product Offering

-Each client is different and has different needs based on their financial situation or financial goals.
-When a real estate agent had a positive experience working with a lender on one transaction, they’ll want to use the same lender in another transaction.
-The real estate agent wants to ensure the lender has a diverse product offering for the needs of all clients they work with.
+Each client has different needs based on their financial situation or financial goals.
+The real estate agent wants to ensure the financier has a product offering that meets the needs of their clients.

 >> Related Read – Real Estate Niches: What’s Lucrative & How to Find Yours